Helping You Understand Bankruptcy

 Once all necessary information has been gathered and a path forward has been chosen, we can draft your petition for bankruptcy and file it with the court.
 One of the immediate benefits that everyone appreciates is the automatic stay.
 The automatic stay puts an immediate halt to all collection activities including wage garnishments, repossession and foreclosure.

 Approximately 45 days after filing, there will be a meeting of creditors.
 At that meeting, creditors meet with the trustee to review the petition for accuracy.
 In a Chapter 7 bankruptcy, this is the end of the process.
 In a Chapter 13 bankruptcy, we will propose a repayment plan.
 That proposal will deal with issues such as the duration and monthly payment of the repayment plan.
 The plan generally lasts for three to five years.

 Once all of the steps have been worked through, the final stage is discharge from bankruptcy.
 Once you have been discharged from bankruptcy, it is often possible to begin rebuilding your credit right away.
 Many creditors find people who have recently been discharged from bankruptcy as very attractive candidates for credit.

-At Christopher Kerney, Attorney at Law, we offer people the help they need to get a fresh start.
+At Kerney Law Firm, we offer people the help they need to get a fresh start.
 Step one of that process is making the bankruptcy process more understandable.
-We work to ensure that all of our clients have a clear understanding of what will happen when and how those steps help them.
+We work to ensure that all our clients have a clear understanding of what will happen when and how those steps help them.

-Personal Bankruptcy Attorney Serving Gallatin And The Surrounding Areas
+Personal Bankruptcy Attorney Serving Gallatin, Nashville And The Surrounding Areas

-For representation that is there with you at every step of the process, turn to bankruptcy attorney Christopher Kerney.
-To schedule a free initial consultation, call 615-206-3004 or contact us online.
+For representation that is there with you at every step of the process, turn to our bankruptcy attorney, Christopher Kerney.
+To schedule a free initial consultation at our office in Gallatin or online, call Call or contact us via email.

 We are a debt relief agency.
 We help people file for bankruptcy relief under the Bankruptcy Code.